The Presentation Skills 6-Pack!! – Skills For The In-Person and Online Presenter

 - Bold statement – This will provide an element of surprise, will signal your confidence, and will get the audience to pay attention immediately.

 - Quote – This is sometimes useful but also one of the riskiest openings you can use.
 It’s risky because, with the information age, many people may have heard the quote before.
 You don’t want something your audience will know.
 Instead, you want something that will surprise them.
 Be original.
 One of my pet peeves with quotes is that many of them are not true all of the time: “What doesn’t kill you makes you stronger…..”
 Really?? and “Nice guys finish last”…well it depends.

 2. YOUR USE OF WORDS

 What is it about words that grab our attention?
 During my daily scroll through the Yahoo home page, an item “jumps out” and makes me want to read more.
 It is not that I am interested in who they are talking about but rather, the way they worded the headline.
 Words can draw people in.

 My greatest challenge and where I continue to make most of the changes today lies in my use of words.
 But why focus on words when many researchers have stated that “Words are only responsible for about 7% of your message, body language and tone of voice make up the other 93% ?”
 I will admit – I am guilty of saying it myself over the years.
 Nevertheless, I have come to realize that this is possibly a myth!! or at least the percentage is!!
 I say this not only because of my own experience and research but because I have heard many monotone and “static” speakers who captured my attention as well as the attention of many others.
 What they did use?
-Powerful words to convey valuable information.
+Powerful words and ideas to convey valuable information.
 We don’t all have to be Tony Robbins.
 I certainly don’t want to send the message that tone of voice and body language shouldn’t be considered.
 I prefer to think that they are all important even if you are standing behind a podium.